 Because the town of Manuel Antonio is not very wide, the hotels and other buildings began to build on the road to Manuel Antonio National Park, and many of them took advantage of the panoramic views that this place offers.
 Soon, exclusive and expensive hotels were built to reach the current status of Manuel Antonio.
 Despite this, you can find cheap hotels but most of them are located next to the beach.
 The most expensive hotels and condos are located in areas of high hills that are more elegant and a little bit cooler.

-If you want to go to Manuel Antonio first at all you need to go to Quepos that is located 4-5 hours to San Jose.
-In Quepos, you can take a bus (run every 30 minutes) that travel to Manuel Antonio directly or rising from the town to the hills, but this can be difficult and heated because of the hot and sunny weather of the sun.
+If you want to go to Manuel Antonio first at all you need to go to Quepos which is located 4-5 hours from San Jose.
+In Quepos, you can take a bus (run every 30 minutes) that travels to Manuel Antonio directly or rise from the town to the hills, but this can be difficult and heated because of the hot and sunny weather of the sun.

 Manuel Antonio National Park in Costa Rica

-Among the variety of diversions for tourists that are offered in Manuel Antonio the visitor can do sport fishing (very famous around the world), canopy tours inside the jungle, horseback riding on the beach or trails, hiking through the rainforest and the sea kayaking among others.
+Among the variety of diversions for tourists that are offered in Manuel Antonio, the visitor can do sport fishing (very famous around the world), canopy tours inside the jungle, horseback riding on the beach or trails, hiking through the rainforest, and sea kayaking among others.